tnichols217/notes/EBME 105/2 - Design.md

 # Design Process
 ## User Needs
 The needs or problem that needs to be solved.
-Specifies the requirements of the proc
+Specifies the requirements of the process

 ## Design Input

 ## Design Process

 ## Design Output

+### Verification
+Comparing the design back to the input to verify that it was build correctly
 ## Final Device

+### Validation
+Checking whether the final device actually solves the user needs and meets requirements